ikzelf/zbxora/README.md

   zbxora[query,,,status]
   - 0 ⇒ OK

-For your convenience, just run valuemapping_oracle.sql, if your zabbix lives in an Oracle database.
+For your convenience, just run valuemapping_oracle.sql, if your zabbix lives in an Oracle database or valuemapping_mysql.sql if your zabbix lives in a mysql database (untested).

 # Warning:
 Use the code at your own risk.
 It is tested and seems to be functional.
 Use an account with the